PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 17:15:57
+Last updated: 2024-04-05 17:17:04
-Random Quote: I watched Jane die.
-I was there.
-And I watched her die. - Walter White
+Random Quote: Don’t take it so personally, okay?
+I don’t like most people.
+He’s in the vast majority. - Jonathan Byers